WaterBender231/wef-nexus-online-course/energysecurity/43EnergyDimensions.md

 integrated within the “4 As”.
 The critics and advancements can be connected to the single dimensions as
 follows:

-• Availability: Decentralized renewable energy like solar, wind, hydropower, geothermal, tidal, and biogas and their potential for improving energy security energy security by e.g. decreasing import dependency, increasing primary energy supply diversity and lowering the negative impact on the environment shall be considered.
+• **Availability**: Decentralized renewable energy like solar, wind, hydropower, geothermal, tidal, and biogas and their potential for improving energy security energy security by e.g. decreasing import dependency, increasing primary energy supply diversity and lowering the negative impact on the environment shall be considered.
 In total the importance of a sustainable energy supply for long-term energy security is missing (Shah et al. 2019)

-• Accessibility: Economic factors within accessibility dimension interfere with capital cost infrastructure in affordability dimension (Hughes & Shupe, 2010).
+• **Accessibility**: Economic factors within accessibility dimension interfere with capital cost infrastructure in affordability dimension (Hughes & Shupe, 2010).

-• Affordability: The affordability can have significant social and economic impacts (Hughes, 2012; Kruyt et al., 2009; Sovacool, 2011).
+• **Affordability**: The affordability can have significant social and economic impacts (Hughes, 2012; Kruyt et al., 2009; Sovacool, 2011).
 Referring to social equity, Cherp and Jewell (2014) pose the question “affordable for whom?”

-• Acceptability: Sovacool (2011) and Hughes and Shupe add the themes of justice and equity, referring, for example, to the unjust displacements of indigenous people due to large energy projects.
+• **Acceptability**: Sovacool (2011) and Hughes and Shupe add the themes of justice and equity, referring, for example, to the unjust displacements of indigenous people due to large energy projects.